 How can I access PAPI results?

 Browse Library for standards reports, presentations and papers related to PAPI.

 How can I get access to the core dataset?

 The key aggregate data at the dimension and sub-dimension levels can be downloaded in MS Excel and CSV formats, under Documents and Data.

-The full dataset is available in STATA format upon request.
+The full dataset is available in STATA format upon request and with terms and conditions.
 We are interested in the promotion and development of external research and approach using PAPI data.
 In exchange, we would like to have the choice to re-post analytical papers on our website under the section Documents and Data.